-Back during the heady days of August, the stylist Ginny Au came to teach a five-day Creative Process Workshop in Bibury, Gloucestershire, bringing her dream-team with her – the floral designer Sarah Winward, prop stylist Ginny Branch and photographer Erich McVey.
-Being just across the border we offered to help out for a few days – as runners, flower mules, whatever they needed, really – it was a chance not to be missed to meet and work alongside such a talented bunch of Americans on our own doorstep.
-And so it began – prop amassing, foraging, conditioning, arranging flowers.
+Back during the heady days of August, the stylist Ginny Au came to teach a five-day Creative Process Workshop in Bibury, Gloucestershire, bringing her dream-team with her - prop stylist Ginny Branch, photographer Erich McVey and the floral designer Sarah Winward, who we were assisting.
+And so it began - prop amassing, foraging, conditioning, arranging flowers.
 Days of hard graft and laughter, and a very great deal of beauty.

 A portion of the classes were given over to flower arranging, the majority of the attendees being florists and/or wedding stylists.
 And so, on day one, we drove in convoy (linen aprons, wicker baskets and designer clippers in tow) to Green & Gorgeous flower farm, presided over by the wonderful Rachel Siegfried and her partner Ashley Pearson, to pick from the cutting gardens there.
 Buckets were filled to overflowing, tea and home-baked cakes produced and partaken of, butterscotch whippets admired.